Fast and Flexible Flow Decompositions in General Graphs via Dominators: Missing proofs

-Now we argue that $\ext{z}$ properly contains $\ext{u}$.
-The sequence $\ext{u}$ consists of the sequence of $s$-dominators of $u$ (call it $Y_1$) concatenated with the sequence of $t$-dominators of $u$ (call it $Y_2$).
-Analogously, the sequence $\ext{z}$ consists of the sequence of $s$-dominators of $z$ (call it $X_1$) concatenated with the sequence of $t$-dominators of $z$ (call it $X_2$).
-Since $z$ is a blue-child of $u$ in $T_s$, the sequence $Y_1$ is \emph{strictly} contained in $X_1$, and since $z$ is a proper blue-descendant of $w$ in $T_t$, the sequence $Y_2$ is contained in $X_2$ (possibly $Y_2=X_2$).
-Therefore, $\ext{u}$ is a proper subsequence of $\ext{z}$.
-Since $z$ is a blue-child of $u$, $z$ is blue and so its extension is a $C$-safe sequence.
-A contradiction to the maximality of $\ext{u}$ follows. \end{proof}
+The sequence $\ext{u}$ consists of the sequence of $s$-dominators of $u$ (call it $Y_1$) concatenated with the sequence of $t$-dominators of $u$ (call it $Y_2$); analogously, the sequence $\ext{z}$ consists of the sequence of $s$-dominators of $z$ (call it $X_1$) concatenated with the sequence of $t$-dominators of $z$ (call it $X_2$).
+Clearly, since $z$ is a blue-child of $u$ in $T_s$, the sequence $Y_1$ is a proper subsequence of $X_1$.
+Moreover, since $z$ is not a $t$-dominator of $u$, either $u$ $t$-dominates $z$ or none $t$-dominates the other.
+In the former case $Y_2$ clearly is a proper subsequence of $X_2$ and thus $\ext{z}$ properly contains $\ext{u}$.
+In the latter case, if we show that $Y_2(u,w)$ is a subsequence of $X_1(u,z)$ we are done since $X_2$ contains $Y_2[w,t]$.\footnote{If $W$ is a sequence of dominators in a dominator tree then $W[a,b]$ denotes the subsequence of $W$ in between $a$ and $b$ and likewise for $W(a,b)$ except that $a$ and $b$ are removed.} First we argue that every vertex in $Y_2(u,w)$ is in $X_1(u,z)$.
+Suppose otherwise and let $x$ be such a vertex.
+Then there is a $u$-$z$ path avoiding $x$.
+Further, since $x \in Y_2(u,w)$ and $w$ is the lowest common ancestor between $u$ and $z$ in $T_t$, there is a $z$-$t$ path through $w$ avoiding $x$, which if concatenated at $z$ with the previous path yields a $u$-$t$ path avoiding $x$, contradicting the fact that $x$ $t$-dominates $u$.
+We are left to argue that the order is preserved.
+For that, let $x_1,\dots,x_\ell$ denote the sequence $Y_2(u,w)$ ($\ell \leq k-1$ by definition of $w$).
+Suppose for a contradiction that $x_1,\dots,x_\ell$ is not a subsequence of $X_1(u,z)$.
+Thus, with respect to $X_1(u,z)$, let $x_i$ denote the first vertex not matching the order of $x_1,\dots,x_\ell$ and let $x_j$ denote the vertex that should be in the position of $x_i$, so $i>j$.
+So $T_s$ witnesses that there is a $u$-$x_i$ path avoiding $x_j$ and $T_t$ witnesses that there is an $x_i$-$t$ path avoiding $x_j$ (as $i>j$), so $G$ has a $u$-$t$ path avoiding $x_j$, a contradiction to the fact that $x_j$ $t$-dominates $u$.
+This concludes the proof. \end{proof}

 \begin{proof}[Proof of \Cref{thm:representation-optimal-enumeration-C}] Build the dominator trees of $G$.
 From these, build the blue-dominator trees of $G$.
-In these, collapse $C$-univocal paths (while storing the ordered sequence of vertices of the collapsed path in the resulting node in one of the trees).
-These three steps take $O(m+n)$ time.
+Then collapse $C$-univocal paths (recall that we must store the ordered sequence of vertices of the collapsed path in the corresponding resulting node in one of the dominator trees).
+These three steps take $O(n+m)$ time, where $n$ denotes the number of vertices of $G$.